ziyunli-2023/EnfoPath-FM/README.md

 We introduce **kinetic path energy (KPE)**, a physics-inspired diagnostic that quantifies the kinetic effort along generation trajectories in flow-based models.
 Our experiments on CIFAR-10 and ImageNet-256 reveal that:

-- Higher KPE predicts stronger semantic quality
+- Higher KPE → higher semantic strength
-- Higher KPE inversely correlates with data density
+- Higher KPE → lower data density

 ## Code